auzbuckley/agile_resources/team_agility_metrics.md

 # Possible Team Agility Metrics

+⚠️ **Warning**:

-It's best to approach all below metrics as _indicators_ i.e. they may or may not suggest an underlying problem and therefore should not be taken at face-value.
+*Metrics should never be used by management as a way of controlling a team.
+Metrics are best used **only** by the team itself and treated **only** as as indicators i.e. they may or may not suggest an underlying problem and therefore should be investigated and not be taken at face-value.*

 Metric | Theme | Calculation | Purpose
 ------ | ----- | ----------- | --------